Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 3. Development of hip dysplasia.

-4. The presence of aseptic necrosis of the head, which is called avascular necrosis.
+4. Availability aseptic necrosis heads, which is called avascular necrosis.

 5. Severe stages of coxarthrosis.

-The need for an endoprosthesis may arise in connection with post-traumatic consequences (for example, arthrosis).
+The need for an endoprosthesis may arise due to post-traumatic consequences (for example, arthrosis).

 The life of a patient after endoprosthetics, as a rule, changes: a number of recommendations appear that the patient must strictly follow.
 After endoprosthetics, some restrictions arise, the patient needs special therapeutic exercises.